When to visit

 One of the most popular restaurants in town.
 The Castillo family has been serving classic Mexican fare such as enchiladas, burritos and tamales since 1991.
 They use the freshest ingredients and welcome you with friendly service, a warm atmosphere and very affordable prices.

 Open daily from 11 a.m. (hours may vary according to the season).

 Savoury's is another favorite eatery with the locals in the small historical town of Mariposa.
 The menu features simple, fresh dishes such as penne with Bolognese sauce, chicken with pesto and chipotle, spicy diablo shrimp and steaks.
-For dessert, try a decadent panna cotta on a bed of strawberry sauce or an airy lemon mousse.
+For dessert, the decadent panna cotta on a bed of strawberry sauce and the airy lemon mousse are two decadent examples.
 Children's menu available.

 Open every evening from 5 p.m. to 9 p.m.